sysadminmike/couch-statsd-backend/README.md

 ###Counters & Counter Rates

-Counters and counter rates are combined into one doc - this can be easily modified by un-commenting the a few lines.
+Counters and counter rates are combined into one doc - this can be easily modified to create a separate docs for the counter_rates by un-commenting the a few lines.

     echo "myservice.mycount:67|c" | nc -n -w 1 -u 192.168.3.22 8125